-- get a deeper understanding of any problems that users tell you about
+- get a deeper understanding of the user pain points and problems

 - family members who help each other

-Interviews can take between 30 minutes and 2 hours.
-The length of time depends on the complexity of the subject and the number of questions you have.
+Interviews usually take between 30 minutes and 2 hours.
+The length depends on the complexity of the subject and the number of questions you have.

-Longer interviews will give you more detail.
-But they may make it harder to recruit participants.
-It is also important to manage participant fatigue in longer interviews.
+Longer interviews will give you more detail, but they may make it harder to recruit participants.
+For long interviews, plan breaks to avoid fatigue or consider splitting the session.

 - over the phone

 - a research studio